or click image to search using:

 Sudden Death Seven Ball Rules ESPN

 Sudden death Seven Ball billiards was the name of a billiard tournament held annually within the United States of America that began in 2000 and ended in 2005.
 It was aired as a televised event by ESPN, and hence, is sometimes referred to as "ESPN Sudden Death Seven Ball".
-Sudden death Seven Ball billiards follows the rules of seven ball, as modified by the items in this sudden death 7 ball rules set.
+Sudden death Seven Ball billiards follows the rules of seven ball, as modified by the items in this ESPN sudden death 7 ball rules set below.

 Sudden Death Seven Ball Rules (ESPN)